odoo-ps/psus-process/docs/docs/project/tech-quickstart/change_request.md

 If the change request estimate is estimated for over 8 hours, all developers must get approval/reviewed by the Project Leader(ping AAL on the task and ask for a review, ping CIC if AAL is not available).
 This is to make sure we are accurate on the change request estimate and that it is something we want to be doing.

 ## If Change Request Estimate is approved
+For tracking the BSA **must** update the development specifications.
+Have the BSA add the new points, add new UAT cases and highlight everything(either in a color highlight or color font, like red or yellow).
+This way it is very clear what is different from the original spec.
+This is extremely helpful for the upgrade team in the future.

 For tracking the developer **must**:
 1. Update the Allocated Hours to be initial estimate + additional change request estimate
 2. Update the description under the original estimate with the additional estimate